Abdulrahman-Alkhalaileh/updated-welab-task/README.md

 -   formatting code on save to increase readability.
 -   change the styling of the dark theme to fix contrast in colors.
--   MUI styled component on (PinkSwitch-Header) for now.
+-   MUI styled component on (PinkSwitch-Header, MyButton) for now.

 ### How I applied SOLID principles in the project: